chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

 <p align="center">
 <img src="img_functions.png"></img>
 </p>
 We can see that Jensens's Inequality also holds for different value ranges of non-strictly convex functions.
+Additionally, Jensen's Inequality does not hold for function ranges that are non-convex (e.g. <i>x^3</i> for <i>x</i> < 0) and functions that are strictly non-convex (e.g. the root of <i>x</i>)

 I hope you enjoyed reading this article and got a intuitive understanding what is meant by Jensen's Inequality.